daronphang/coding_resources/html/CSS.md

 Visibility: Hidden          Not visible but takes up original space
 Display: None               Hidden and takes no space

-top:                        Used together with position
+top:                        Used together with position, no effect on surrounding elements
 position: relative

 margin-top: 10em            Move block of element away from other elements